 Sukanya Samriddhi Yojana is a scheme introduced by the Central Government of India in January 2015.
-It is a savings account scheme for girl children and was an initiative under the larger “Beti Bachao, Beti Padhao” scheme.
+It is a savings account scheme for girl children, and is an initiative under the larger “Beti Bachao, Beti Padhao” scheme.
 This scheme aims to promote the welfare of girl children by facilitating long-term savings and financial security for their future education and marriage expenses.
 Additionally, Sukanya Yojana serves as a tool to encourage families to invest in the education and empowerment of their daughters, thus contributing to gender equality and socio-economic development.

-What is the Objective of Pradhan Mantri Sukanya Samriddhi Yojana
+What Is the Objective of the Pradhan Mantri Sukanya Samriddhi Yojana?

-“Sukanya Samriddhi” means prosperity of the girl child.
-The scheme was created with the aim of encouraging parents and guardians of girl children below the age of 10 years to begin saving money so that they may have a solid financial footing to continue with higher education, pursue entrepreneurial dreams or even marry the girl off.
+“Sukanya Samriddhi” means the prosperity of the girl child.
+The scheme was created to encourage parents and guardians of girl children below the age of ten years to begin saving money so that they may have a solid financial footing to continue with higher education, pursue entrepreneurial dreams, or for covering their marriage expenses.

-Under this scheme, every girl below the age of ten years is made eligible for a special savings account with higher than normal interest rate and several other concessions.
-The account receives deposits for 14 years and matures at 21 years since the opening of the account.
+Under this scheme, every girl below the age of ten years is eligible for a special savings account, with a higher-than-normal interest rate, and several other concessions.
+The account receives deposits for 15 years and matures at 21 years since the opening of the account.

 1. Who Can Open the Account?

-Either of the girl’s parents or a legal guardian of a girl child, may open the account, provided the girl is less than 10 years old.
-Accounts can be opened for only 2 girl children per guardian/family.
+Either of the girl’s parents or a legal guardian may open the account, provided the girl is younger than ten years old.
+Accounts can be opened for only two girl children per guardian/family.
 An exception is made in the case of twins and triplets.

 - The scheme is only for girls.

-- The girl for whom the account is being created should be below 10 years of age.
+- The girl for whom the account is being created should be below ten years of age.

-- The girl should be an Indian citizen, residing in India.
+- The girl should be an Indian citizen and residing in India.

 3. Required Documents